Alexandra2888/Javascript/basic/about_js/README.md

+## Js: case-senstive language that uses Unicode characters set.
+In Js instructions are called STATEMENTS and are separated by ; .
+Thae way that Js parses code and makes wrbsites dynamic is that the source text of Js scripts get scanned from left -> right and converted into a sequence of input elements which are called TOKENS.

 -Js: single threaded language that uses a callback.

 -interpreting code = taking a set of instructions and returning an answer.